Lake Superior Magazine/Lake Superior Port Cities Inc.

 Third, we never use traffic pattern information to personally identify individual users.
 Traffic pattern information is taken and used only to generate generic statistics.
 These statistics are used to identify general trends concerning the use of our website, to tell us which of our web pages are the most popular and to help us determine how we may improve our site.

-Finally, if you identify yourself or provide Personal Information by submitting a comment or sending us an email message, we use this information to respond to your comments, concerns, suggestions, questions or requests for information.
+Finally, if you identify yourself or provide Personal Information by submitting a comment, sending us an email message or subscribing to our e-newsletters, we use this information to respond to your comments, concerns, suggestions, questions or requests for information.
 Additionally, we may also use this information for our own internal business and marketing purposes.

 What about cookies?